anubhutisingh-19/anubhuti_master_thesis-1/README.md

 ### **3. `kgCreation/`**
   Knowledge graph construction and schema management.
 1. `CompleteFINKG.ipynb` – Builds the complete financial knowledge graph from CSVs and RDF triples.
-2. `ExtendedFinKG_Pro_anonymized.ttl` – An anonymized RDF Turtle file representing an extended version of the financial knowledge graph.
+2. `ExtendedFinKG_anonymized.ttl` – An anonymized RDF Turtle file representing an extended version of the financial knowledge graph.
 3. `ontology_schema.jsonld` – JSON-LD representation of the ontology used to define schema and classes in the knowledge graph.

 ### **4. `LangGraph/`**